waterbycounty

 What's happening with rivers in Turner County right now?

-Turner County's primary USGS streamgage on the EAST FORK VERMILLION RIVER is currently reading 11.1 cubic feet per second — 9% of the long-term mean of 122.15 cfs.
+Turner County's primary USGS streamgage on the EAST FORK VERMILLION RIVER has a pipeline snapshot of 11.1 cubic feet per second — 9% of the long-term mean of 122.15 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Turner County water compare to the South Dakota average?